Turbidity: Treatment

-Turbidity is commonly treated using either a settling or filtration process.
-Depending on the application, chemical reagents will be dosed into the wastewater stream to increase the effectiveness of the settling or filtration process.
-Potable water treatment and municipal wastewater plants often remove turbidity with a combination of sand filtration, settling tanks, and clarifiers.
+Turbidity is commonly treated using a settling or filtration process, or both settling and filtration.
+Depending on the application, flocculants may be dosed into the water stream to increase the effectiveness of the settling or filtration process.
+Potable water treatment and municipal wastewater plants often remove turbidity with a combination of settling tanks, granular media filtration, and clarifiers.

 In-situ water treatment or direct dosing for the treatment of turbidity is common when the affected water bodies are dispersed (i.e. there are numerous water bodies spread out over a geographical area, such as small drinking water reservoirs), when the problem is not consistent (i.e. when there is turbidity in a water body only during and after the wet season) or when a low cost solution is required.
 In-situ treatment of turbidity involves the addition of a reagent, generally a flocculant, evenly dispensed over the surface of the body of water.
 The flocs then settle at the bottom of the water body where they remain or are removed when the water body is drained.
 This method is commonly used at coal mines and coal loading facilities where stormwater collection ponds have seasonal issues with turbidity.
 A number of companies offer portable treatment systems for in-situ water treatment or direct dosing of reagents.

 Reagents

-There are a number of chemical reagents that are available for treating turbidity.
-Reagents that are available for treating turbidity include aluminium sulfate or alum (Al2(SO4)3·nH2O), ferric chloride (FeCl3), gypsum (CaSO4·2H2O), poly-aluminium chloride, long chain acrylamide-based polymers and numerous proprietary reagents.
+There are a number of chemical reagents that are available for treating turbidity, including aluminium sulfate or alum (Al2(SO4)3·nH2O), ferric chloride (FeCl3), gypsum (CaSO4·2H2O), poly-aluminum chloride, long chain acrylamide-based polymers and numerous proprietary reagents.
 The water chemistry must be carefully considered when chemical dosing as some reagents, such as alum, will alter the pH of the water.

 The dosing process must also be considered when using reagents as the flocs may be broken apart by excessive mixing.